Divide-By-0/blog/content/posts/movies.md

 - **Into the Woods**: 7/10.
 Mishmash family friendly fairytale musical, themes of morality, perception of evil, and supporting even through mistakes.

 - **The Last Airbender** : 3/10.
-A terrible movie with lots of potholes and not very good acting and bring mediocre special effects and just everything was little bit sad.
-I haven't even watched the show and I thought it was bad.z
+A terrible movie with lots of potholes and not very good acting and mediocre special effects and just everything was little bit sad.
+I haven't even watched the show and I thought it was bad.

 - **Hamilton**: 10/10.
 Lin Manuel Miranda classic.